 One of the most extensively cultivated and consumed food crops worldwide is wheat (Triticum aestivum L.).
 Wheat belongs to genus Triticum of the family Poaceae.
 China, India, Russia, the United States, France, Canada, Germany, Pakistan, and Australia are the main producers of wheat.
 After China, India is the world's second-largest producer of wheat.
 During 2023-24 wheat was globally recorded 792.9 million tons production (Anonymous, 2025b).
 In India it was cultivated on 31.83-million-hectare areas with 113.29 million tons production and 3559 kg/ha productivity (Anonymous 2025a).
 Three wheat types are extensively grown and commonly found across India, viz., T. dicoccum (emmer wheat), T. durum (macaroni or durum wheat) and T. aestivum L. (bread wheat).
 Among the foods that use wheat as a main ingredient are doughnuts, pies, bread, muesli, cakes, pastries, rolls, cookies, muffins, beer and vodka (Loughman et al., 2005).
 Minerals such as Mg, Cu, Zn, P and Fe, vitamins (riboflavin, niacine, thiamine and alpha-tocopherol), proteins and carbohydrates are its other healthy components (Khalid et al., 2023).

 Puccinia triticina, also known as brown rust, Puccinia striiformis f. sp. tritici, sometimes known as yellow rust, and Puccinia graminis f. sp. tritici, also known as stem or black rust, are the three rust species that have been known to infect wheat.
 These are common and regarded as the most dangerous wheat pathogens in the world (Dean et al., 2012).
-Stem rust becomes most destructive under favorable conditions, and may cause up to total yield losses upto 100% to the susceptible varieties (Roelfs, 1985).
+Stem rust becomes most destructive under favorable conditions, and may cause up to total yield losses up to 100% to the susceptible varieties (Roelfs, 1985).

-Roelfs et al. (1992) Although stem rust symptoms are most commonly seen on stems, they can also be seen on leaves, sheaths, glumes, awns, and even seeds from the booting stage to three weeks before to harvest.
+Roelfs et al. (1992) showed that, although stem rust symptoms are most commonly seen on stems, they can also be seen on leaves, sheaths, glumes, awns, and even seeds from the booting stage to three weeks before to harvest.
 Wet leaves from rain or dew, hot days (25–30°C), and mild nights (15–20°C) are all favorable for stem rust.
 Like the other spore stages, urediniospores and aeciospores need free water to germinate.
 For infections, stomata serve a purpose.
 Approximately 7 million hectares in Central and Peninsular India are under risk from wheat stem rust (Bharadwaj et al. 2019).
 Nagarajan and Joshi (1975) reported rust epidemics in India.
 It was first conveyed in the central province in 1786, and then again in 1805, 1827, 1828-29, and 1831-32.
 In 1843, rust was discovered for the first time in India's primary wheat region, which is situated within and around Delhi.